 As I said, this is extremely difficult to do, even though it really helps the rose bush out and will add to its strength and vigor later.
 I recommend that folks remove at least half of the buds and blooms from their newly planted roses, as this does help the rose bush use less energy on the bloom production and more on the root system establishment.
 It really is a matter of what is going to give you a healthier, happier, and more vigorous rose bush in the long run instead of immediate satisfaction.

 Disbudding Hybrid Tea Roses

-Most hybrid tea roses produce one to a stem blooms but some tend to put on extra buds.
+Most hybrid tea roses produce blooms one to a stem, but some tend to put on extra buds.
 In such cases, it is a matter of choice as to disbud or not.
-If you like to show your roses at rose shows, it is important to perform the disbudding as soon as possible so that the bud left will grow nice and big, thus producing a big beautiful prize-winning bloom.
+If you like to show your roses at rose shows, it is important to perform the disbudding as soon as possible so that the bud left will grow nice and big, thus producing a big, beautiful prize-winning bloom.
 If you just love how your roses look in your rose bed or rose garden plus the wonderful fragrance, then leaving the extra buds may be the choice.

-Miniature and mini-flora rose bushes may be disbudded too so that their single blooms or bloom clusters are a bit bigger.
+Miniature and mini flora rose bushes may be disbudded too so that their single blooms or bloom clusters are a bit bigger.
 It is a bit more difficult chore to disbud these little ladies, as their buds are pretty small to begin with and you can easily take more buds off than you really wanted to.
 So be careful with disbudding them and go slow.
-With these rose bushes, the disbudding is done by many of those whom show their roses as well.
-Those whom love how the roses load up with beautiful blooms in their gardens or containers have no real interest in doing any disbudding.
+With these rose bushes, the disbudding is done by many of those who show their roses as well.
+Those who love how the roses load up with beautiful blooms in their gardens or containers have no real interest in doing any disbudding.